Women’s Writing in the British Isles from the Beginnings to the Present

 Self-constructed Name: M. K.

-new woman.
+is most notable for late-nineteenth-century poems characterized by sharp humour and sarcastic wit on topics related to evolutionary science and the new woman.
 Her novels employ sarcasm and irony to examine British society, particularly the fruitlessness of philanthropy.
-Early in the twentieth century she collaborated with
+Early in the twentieth century she collaborated with Andrew Lang

 's brilliant work in this genre is often overshadowed by the fame of her male collaborators.